 My understanding is the Business Committee decided this morning that, because of the disagreement on the issue and the fact that the Bill had stalled on Committee Stage, the way to deal with the matter was for the sponsor of the Bill to introduce a motion in Private Members' time to agree on the way forward.

 That is not what was agreed to.

 The Tánaiste to continue, without interruption, please.

 That is my understanding from my Whip of what was agreed to at the Business Committee this morning.
 If there is a different interpretation, I would like to hear it, but that is my understanding of what the Business Committee recommended and agreed to.
-It is not a matter for the Government but the Business Committee.
+It is a matter not for the Government but for the Business Committee.

 On a point of order-----